rlebret/hpca/README.md

 Constructing word-word cooccurrence statistics from the corpus.
 The user should supply a vocabulary file, as produced by `vocab`.
+The context vocabulary can be defined either using bounds on word appearance frequencies or using a predefined context vocabulary.

 `cooccurrence` options:
 * `-input-file <file>`: Input file containing the tokenized and cleaned corpus text (gzip format is allowed)
 * `-vocab-file <file>`: Vocabulary file
+* `-cxt-file <file>`: Predefined context vocabulary file
 * `-output-dir <dir>`: Output directory name to save files
 * `-min-freq <int>`: Discarding all words with a lower appearance frequency (default is 100)
 * `-upper-bound <float>`: Discarding words from the context vocabulary with a upper appearance frequency (default is 1.0)